 The Site is currently used within a residential capacity.
-At present there is a residential dwelling and garden.
-Development proposals comprise the construction of a new dwelling as well as extensions and alterations to the existing dwelling including parking and landscaped areas.
+At present there is a garage located on land, rear of 1 and 3 Lulworth Waye.
+Development proposals comprise the demolition of the existing garage and construction of two 2 bed, semi-detached dwellings, with associated car parking, bin/cycle stores and soft landscaping.
 Site plans and drawings are provided in Appendix A.